lesleyrs/Client3/README.md

 Controls: move cursor with analog stick, O for left click, X for right click, /\ for control, Dpad as arrow keys, Rtrigger + analog stick to pan, Ltrigger to reset screen position

-Works on real hardware but requires at least model 2000 due to the full 32 MB not being accessible, only lowmem fits into memory so we force lowmem in custom.c
+Works on real hardware but requires at least model 2000 due to only 24MB (28MB with kernel mode not sure if safe to use?) being accessible on model 1000, only lowmem fits in memory so we force lowmem in custom.c

 ```
-TODO: Model 1000 has the same CPU just less memory, might be worth trying to make it work in kernel mode for 28MB BUT is it safe to do so?
-TODO: Could enable audio in lowmem for 2000+ models if there's enough memory remaining?
+TODO: Could enable sfx and/or midi in lowmem for 2000+ models
-TODO: virtual cursor icon
 ```

 ### Sony PS Vita